 Until now, home automation has been a luxury for those who invested in the “things” that connect to the Internet of Things (IoT).
-But home design with a focus on automation is a top choice for today's homeowners, and Erik Martin of HomeStyle is exploring why.
-For TSP’s take on Martin’s topic, read on!
+But technology integration is now a top priority for today's homeowners, and Erik Martin of HomeStyle is exploring why.

 EM: Why are more homeowners focused on implementing home automation features in their homes nowadays?
 What's behind this trend?

 New and exciting technology has a built-in "cool" factor.
 Over the last decade, we've witnessed major advancements in home automation systems, as well as consumer-market lighting and voice control.
-For those who are less tech-savvy than others, convenience and energy efficiency are also considerable draws.
+Convenience and energy efficiency also bring a wider appeal.

 Take Apple as an example.
 Although Apple wasn’t the first to invent music players or mobile phones, Apple made them aesthetically pleasing and user-friendly.
+Now there is an expectation that a home should provide the same experience, especially as we are spending a lot more time in them this year.
 Simple automation systems that have intuitive user-interfaces appeal to a wide audience at multiple price points.
 Technology has also been woven into the lives of younger generations, and their great expectations equal great demand.

-Probably more abstract than automated control of lights or thermostats is the concept of wellness, such as our circadian rhythm and its effect on our health.
+Probably more abstract than automated control of lights or thermostats is the concept of wellness, such as the benefits of lighting that follows our circadian rhythm or effective ventilation.
 Wellness in design, in parallel to energy efficiency and conservation, is a growing aspect of contemporary design and awareness.
 The smart home and tech integration industry is in prime position to direct and execute these initiatives.

-EM: Why is home automation a desired goal and increased focus?
-What are the benefits of home automation?
+EM: What are the benefits of home automation?
 What are the drawbacks, if any?

 Home automation, or technology integration, done well should enhance the experience of living, at home, at work, or even while out shopping.
 In practical terms, consider benefits in the following categories: